crabba/swb-workshop/service-workbench-quick-start-202106.md

 cp example.yml ${STAGE_NAME}.yml
 ```

-3. Open the configuration file `demo.yml` in the Cloud9 editor, and uncomment and set values for:
+3. Open the configuration file `demo.yml` in the Cloud9 editor, and **uncomment (by removing the leading #)** and set values for:

+> :warning: - Make sure you save the file after editing the values below.

     * `solutionName`: The solutionName is used in Amazon S3 bucket names so must be Amazon S3-compatible (lower-case characters, numbers, periods, and dashes)
     * `awsRegion`: The region code (eg `us-east-1`) you will be using for the deployment.
 Make sure to use the same region when you are using the AWS Console.
 Region codes may be looked up here: [Regional Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)